MathiasMSFT/MyWiki/Logic-App/Notifications/README.md

 </p>

+## Email account

+You need to create an email account and add it in your group

+## Application Access Policy
-6. Create an Application Access Policy in Exchange Online
+Create an Application Access Policy in Exchange Online

 - AppId: Application Id of your Mnanaged Identity
 - PolicyScopeGroupId: email of your mail-enabled security group